IVC Filter Lawsuit Settlements

 IVC filter manufacturers Bard and Cook Medical, among others, have been involved in IVC filter lawsuits and multidistrict litigations claiming their devices are defective.

-Bard has negotiated individual settlements and a global settlement with more than 8,000 plaintiffs.
+Bard has negotiated confidential individual settlements and a global settlement with more than 8,000 plaintiffs.
 However, in most cases, Cook Medical and others, such as Boston Scientific, moved to trial without reaching settlements.

 An IVC filter lawsuit settlement is an agreement where the manufacturer typically pays the plaintiff an agreed-upon amount in exchange for dropping their claim.
 Verdicts involve a decision reached by a judge or jury after a trial.